 The Foundation has procured directly from China over 5000 N95 FFP2 masks and over 2000 visors and coveralls for free distribution to NHS front line staff, care homes and burial staff across Britain.

-Distributing Thousands of Body Bags to NHS Hospitals
+Distributing Hundreds of Body Bags to NHS Hospitals

 The Foundation’s volunteers and alumni took delivery of 1000 body bags for free distribution to NHS hospitals and those providing pro-bono Burial services across Britain